310mc/https-310mc.github.io-tl/source/_posts/aquarium/dream_together.md

 {% endbubble %}

 {% bubble Souma %}
 You are late!
 I almost thought you had escaped!
-Just where were you, and what were you doing?!
+Just where were you, and what were you doing!?
 {% endbubble %}

 {% bubble Kanata %}